proxors/azure-cloud-ops/_pages/about.md

 # whoami?

-I'm an Azure Cloud Solution's Architect in @microsoft.
+TBD intro.

-My opinions are of my own and do not represent my employer.
-If you'd like to speak with me then send me a GitHub Message!
+The opinions written here are my own and do not represent those of my employer.
+Feel free to reach out!